August 15, 2022 4:23 PM

 five ways SMEs can improve their cash flow

 Cash flow is one of the most important factors in running a successful business.
 Without it, a business can’t cover its ongoing expenses and plan for larger investments in growth.
-And as inflation pressures continue, with Australia’s Consumer Price Index (CPI) hitting 6.1 per cent over the 12 months to the June 2022 quarter, Australian businesses are facing CPI rates not seen since the introduction of the GST in 2000.
-Along with increasing interest rates and continued supply chain disruptions, various macroeconomic factors are placing pressure on businesses, making effective cash flow management critical to weather the uncertainty.
+And as inflation pressures continue, with Australia’s Consumer Price Index (CPI) currently at 3.6 per cent to the March 2024 quarter, Australian businesses are facing CPI rates not seen since the introduction of the GST in 2000.
+Along with high interest rates and continued supply chain disruptions, various macroeconomic factors are placing pressure on businesses, making effective cash flow management critical to weather the uncertainty.

 Whether a company is looking to grow or keep its current revenue and profit levels stable, there are actions that can be taken and trends to capitalise on that will help you improve your cash flow.
 From regular cash flow forecasting or other initiatives that will provide a cash flow boost, taking the time to analyse your business’s operations and identify where improvements can be made will have you well-placed to operate throughout the uncertain macroeconomic environment and even take advantage of growth opportunities too.
 Keep reading for five ways that your business can improve its cash flow.